kevinblumenfeld/Posh365/Posh365/docs/Set-CloudLicense.md

 ```

 The 3 commands display the current options licensed to an end-user(s) - 3 different ways respectively.
+1.
-1. All the end-user(s) Options (organized by Sku)
+All the end-user(s) Options (organized by Sku) 2.
-2. All the end-user(s) Enabled licenses only (organized by Sku)
+All the end-user(s) Enabled licenses only (organized by Sku) 3.
-3. All the end-user(s) Disabled licenses only (organized by Sku)
+All the end-user(s) Disabled licenses only (organized by Sku)

 ### -------------------------- EXAMPLE 9 --------------------------
 ```
-Connect-ToCloud -Tenant Contoso -AzureADver2
+Connect-Cloud -Tenant Contoso -AzureADver2

 (Get-AzureADUser -SearchString foo).userprincipalname | Set-CloudLicense -DisplayTenantsSkusAndOptionsLookup
 ```